-She said, when the war commenced in Florida with the white people they used to Qun from one place to another.
-One time they were running away and the soldiers came right up on them before they could get any ways at all and they went and squatted in the bushes and the soldiers went past, never looking to the right or left, just as regular soldiers do and she showed me how they looked.
-When they were going past a little child belonging to a woman named Rose, began to cry.
-They all whispered to her, "choke um Sister Rose!
-Choke um Sister Rose!" and she choked um.
-But sister Rose said when they went by the baby was most dead, and she was so cross at them that she said that she would go and tell the "Buckras" all about them if that baby died.
+She said, when the var commenced in Florida with the white poorls they used to have to run f@m one place to another.
+They would go to what she called a "hammock", and raise a crop and when the soldiers would come mear they would have to go and run to some other place.
+One time they were running away and the soldiers came right up on them before they could get any ways at all and they went and squatted in the bushes and the soldiers went past never looking to the right or left, just as regular soldiers do and she showed me how they looked.
+Then they were going sast a little child belonging to a woman named Rose, began to cry.
+They all whispered to her, "choke um Sister Rose! choke um sister Rose!" and she choked um.
+But sister Rose said when they went by the baby was most dead, and she was so cross at them that she said that she would go and tell the "buckras" all about them if that baby died.
 It did not die but got well so she got over her scare.

-One time Uncle Warren came up to the Mission and it happened that some one was skinning and getting ready a big cat fish for the table.
-He was horrified and said, "Do you eat cat-fish, Mrs. Lilley?"
-I said, "Yes cat fish are good to eat." but he said "On't de big book say dat you mus not eat cat-fish?"
-I said, "Yes." but I went on and asked him if he did not like pork?
-He said "yes," so I told him that the book said you must not eat pork.
-I tried to explain it to him but he would not believe me, said pork was too good.
-Then I tried to explain about the Jews being Gods Specially chosen people and about Peter's vision but he did not underestand me and thought that Christians should not eat car-fish.
+One time Uncle Warren came up to the Mission and it happened that some one was skinning and getting ready a big cat-fish for the table.
+He as horrified and said "do you eat cat-fish, Mrs. Lilley?
+I said yes cat-fish are good to eat but he said "on't de big book say dat you mus not cat catefish? " I said yes i, but I went on and asked him if he did not like pork?
+He said yes, so I told him that the book said you must not eat pork.
+I tried to explain it to him but he would not believe me said pork was too good.
+Then I tried to explain about the Jews being Gods Specially chosen people and about Peter's Vision but he did not understand me and thought that Christians should not eat cat-fish.